This page will be regularly updated with answers to frequently asked questions from members.

 How will AFCA support vulnerable complainants with new automated processes?

-In addition, members can let us know if they believe there is a vulnerability we need to be aware of and if additional assistance is required.
+In addition, members can let us know if they believe there is a vulnerability we need to be aware of, and if additional assistance is required.

 Will members be able to limit the information and documents that complainants see?

+If members choose not to share specific information, we’ll need to understand why.
 In some cases, we might require this to be shared if we are relying on it to make a decision.
+We will discuss with members before we share information they have chosen not to share.
+Refer to the AFCA Approach to special circumstances for more information.

-Yes, complaints will be automatically referred to the financial firm to the financial firm, allowing them to resolve the matter.
+Yes, complaints will be automatically referred on to the financial firm, giving them an opportunity to resolve the matter.
+This process does not change.

 What happens if a complaint is lodged against the wrong financial firm and it is automatically referred?